FelixRilling/cli-ng/README.md

 });
 ```

-Which can be accessed with
+Which can be accessed with:

 ```js
 cli.parse("myGroup foo"); // Or with aliases: cli.parse("group foo"); or cli.parse("group fizz");